pereznetworks/Pagination-and-Content-Filter-Plugin/readme.md

           calls hideItems(), to hides the child elements takes a $node as required argument
-            the parent html element node is not modified a style attribute of display:none is dynamically added to each child elements returns the $node
+            the parent html element node is not modified a style attribute of display:none is dynamically added to each child element returns the $node

           calls showPage(), to show child elements for a given page